kailash-manasarovar/statement/docs/timeline/2021/december.md

 - It appears to relieve the owner of all indemnity enforced by Spanish law.
 - For a contract with an initial term of 1 year, this seems a little strange, sinister even.
 - I have never seen a clause like that in a rental contract before and I have read a great many.
-- Did someone get caught up in a legal situation previously in a case of a targeted person who did not have a clause like this in their rental contract?
+- Did someone get caught up in a legal situation previously in a case of a targeted person who did not have a clause like this in their rental contract, and was murdered?
 - Click to read the [death clause](../../content/documents/contracto/death%20clause.jpeg) in my rental contract.

 ### Keys